breadcat/blog.minskio.co.uk/content/posts/ericsson-lg-pbx-notes.md

 # Hardware

 ## DIP switches
-* 1 and 2 off in normal operation
+* eMG80 - 1 and 2 off in normal operation, 2 on during boot defaults the system
-* 2 on during boot defaults the system
+* UCP100 - 1 and 4 off in normal operation, 4 on during boot defaults the system

 ## Port wiring
 * Analogue extension RJ11: Pins 3 and 4 (innermost 2)